gustafla/linux_demo/README.md

 your demo's synchronization with music without having to change code and recompile.

-The `src/` directory contains TODO lines of commented C code, which you can read starting from any file.
+The `src/` directory contains about 1000 lines of commented (WIP) C code, which you can read starting from any file.
 Start from `main.c` for example.